 If you are one of the unlucky souls who have applied for a feature with CHILLFILTR through SonicBids, I'd love to hear from you.
 Tell me your story.
 I'd love to understand how they play off the fact that I don't even have an account with them, much less an intention of working with them in any way, yet the listing above looks like it was renewed recently, which suggests that it is driving engagement for them.
-I am really sorry that they are straight-up lying to their users, which is why you should NOT fuck with SonicBids.
+I am really sorry that they are straight-up lying to their users, which is why SonicBids is just a bad copy of Reverb Nation.

 Krister Bjornson Axel